Political Science Advising Resources

 - Pre-Law Advising

-Office hours are blocks of time faculty set aside for one-on-one meetings with students.
-These times are posted outside the adviser's office door.
-Office hours are held on a drop-in, first-come, first-served basis.
-Most faculty advisers have offices on the second floor of Bentley Annex, but a few are in other buildings.
-See the faculty directory for faculty offices.
+Faculty Mentors: All political science majors are welcome at any time of the year to meet with their faculty mentor during office hours, for general guidance on the political science curriculum or professional planning related to the major.
+Office hours are blocks of time faculty set aside for one-on-one meetings with students; these times are posted outside the faculty mentor’s office door.
+Office hours are held on a first-come, first-served basis.
+See the faculty directory for faculty office locations.

 Students should meet with an A&S adviser part way through the junior year and no later than spring of junior year to perform an initial graduation check.
 If they are missing requirements, they will need time to make them up during the senior year and/or spring of the junior year.
 CAS advisers will likely suggest that students return during the senior year for a final check.